Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

-\paragraph*{Mechanism: why walls imply persistent unbinding.} The co-rotation term couples shear to orientation for $\lambda\neq 0$.
-Fluctuation-generated strain rates locally align the director, creating bands in which the director rotates coherently.
-Spatial variations in this alignment focus bend/splay distortions into narrow walls (visible as elastic-energy ridges in Fig.~\ref{Fig1:unbinding_schematic}j--l).
-The distinct behavior for $\lambda\neq 0$ can be traced to the spontaneous formation of bend–splay walls.
-We summarize the resulting mechanism in three components: (i) Nucleation facilitation: Curvature and splay concentrate along walls, reducing the additional elastic cost of introducing defect cores; wall ends and junctions act as preferred nucleation sites, lowering $T^*_{\text{dc}}$. (ii) Redirection: Across a wall, the director rotates by a finite angle, segmenting space into domains with misaligned orientations.
+\paragraph*{Mechanism: why walls imply persistent unbinding.} The co-rotation term couples shear to orientation for $\lambda\neq 0$. \done{Thermal fluctuations generate strain rates that locally couple the director to strain rates, often called elastic backflow.
+This in turn causes persistent flow fields around long-range deformations and topological defects \cite{krommydas2023hydrodynamic, Lasse-PRE}.
+Gradients of these persistent flows cause spatial variations in this alignment, which focus bend/splay distortions into narrow walls (visible as elastic-energy ridges in Fig.~\ref{Fig1:unbinding_schematic}j--l) as was analytically shown to occur \cite{zhu2020investigation}.
+The distinct behavior for $\lambda\neq 0$ can be traced to the spontaneous formation of bend–splay walls, which is in contrast to the case of $\lambda= 0$, where no persistent flow structures appear around orientation deformations \cite{krommydas2023hydrodynamic, Lasse-PRE}.
+In addition, this elastic backflow causes an asymmetry between $+1/2$ and $-1/2$ defects, which also promotes unbinding \cite{krommydas2023hydrodynamic, Lasse-PRE}. \\ We summarize the resulting mechanism for $\lambda\neq 0$ in three components: (i) Nucleation facilitation: Curvature and splay concentrate along walls due to elastic backflow, resulting in persistent flows which reduce the elastic cost of introducing defect cores; wall ends and junctions act as preferred nucleation sites, lowering $T^*_{\textup{dc}}$. (ii) Redirection: Across a wall, the director rotates by a finite angle, segmenting space into domains with misaligned orientations.
 The effective “Coulombic” (logarithmic) interaction between $\pm1/2$ charges is then redirected by intervening walls, so that approaching opposite charges are diverted along walls rather than drawn together across them. (iii) Guided transport without pairing: Flow gradients are strongest near walls; because the alignment feedback maintains these gradients, defects are advected along walls and toward junctions where many defects circulate and exchange partners.
 This promotes mixing of charges but not long-lived pair stabilization.
+These last two effects are in \done{agreement} to recent work in active nematic systems, where wall-like structures induce an apparent arrest of defects \cite{lavi2024dynamical}.}

 These structural signatures are evident directly in the elastic energy heat maps of the director field, as well as a radial director-director correlation function defined as $C_{\textup{\textbf{n}\textbf{n}}}(r) = \frac{\langle |\textbf{n} (0) \textbf{n} (\textbf{r})| - 2/\pi \rangle }{ \langle | \textbf{n} (0) \textbf{n} (0)| - 2/\pi \rangle}$. $\langle \cdot \rangle$ denotes averaging over space, time and orientation, and $2/\pi$ is subtracted to ensure that $C_{\textup{\textbf{n}\textbf{n}}}(r)$ vanishes as $r\rightarrow \infty$ in the absence of correlations.